 • The Full Swing of Summer

 Summer has settled in, and everything on the farm is finding its stride.
-The harvests are picking up, the heat is building, and we’re entering the part of the season where tending, gathering, and putting food up becomes a daily rhythm.
-It’s the steady work that carries us through midsummer.
+The harvests are picking up, the heat is building, and we’re entering the part of the season where tending, gathering, and putting… Read the Essay

 • June’s Abundance and the Solstice Pause

 A Weekly Update from Wayward Haven Farm Notes from the Haven is a journal of what’s been happening around the farm and the work we’re doing to practice living well.
-As always, we welcome your comments, questions, or suggestions.
-You can find previous updates here, and you can follow the weekly reflections on living well […]
+As always, we welcome your… Read the Essay

 • Summer Crops and Critters